gavinband/gavinband.github.io/_posts/2019-05-01-Me_versus_the_European_Genome_Phenome_Archive.md

 have a version for testing, for most of this post we'll use `curl` to submit programmatically to the test service instead.

 ### What you will need

 Your weapons are: an EGA submission account (presumably called something like `ega-box-XXX` with an associated password).
 And you need to know the 'center name' associated with that account.
 For me, the center name is "MalariaGEN".
 If you don't have these things, or don't know them, your adventure is over.
-[Register an account](https://ega-archive.org/submission-form.php) or [contact the EGA helpdesk](mailto:helpdesk@ega-archive.org) about your existing account and then come back and see me.
+[Register an account](https://ega-archive.org/submission-form.php) or [contact the EGA helpdesk](mailto:helpdesk@ega-archive.org) about your existing account* and then come back and see me.
 (Or reconsider Option 1?)

-## The journey begins
+<small>* If you've got an existing data access committee / policy you want to use, now's a good
+time to also ask the EGA helpdesk what their accessions are.
+There's a page listing [DACs](https://www.ebi.ac.uk/ega/submission/data_access_committee) but not one listing policies.
+But if you're creating new ones, this doesn't matter.</small>

+### A note on filenames

+The EGA seems to careth not what you call your files, but you should care.
+In fact what you should do, right now and before you do anything else, is to write down the exact file names and file structure that your data release will occupy.
+And then never change it.

+Why?
+There are two reasons.

+1. It'll stop you faffing about with renaming files, which is what I do whenever I change my mind about how something looks.

+2. The EGA submission system *does not recognise changes to its FTP inboxes straight away*.
+It appears to take overnight to do it - no doubt it's a CRON job or some other such thing running in the wee hours.

+So let's say you're trying to get stuff uploaded and you suddenly realise a file in one of your directories is named slightly wrong (like I did), or that you'd rather the README files was named _this_ way instead of _that_ way (like I did), or that actually you want these files to appear together in the same directory instead of in seperate ones (like I did).
+Each of these changes will cost you 24 hours of waiting around before you can make any progress.
+You'll probably find it frustrating (like I did).

+## Get on with it

 Curiously enough, the only way to defeat this monster is to submit to it.